Inchworm-Foldable-Robotics/Inchworm-Foldable-Robotics.github.io/_pages/results.md

 ![](..\assets\04_Results\ActP2.png)

 *Figure 2.
-Experimental data of the inchworm at a period of 2 seconds*
+Experimental data of the inchworm at a period of 2 seconds.
+As can be seen, some of the data got distorted during tracking.
+This has been taken into account and will not affect analysis*

 ![](..\assets\04_Results\ActP1.png)